 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-Alpha Futures is $36 cheaper to get started.
+Trade Day is $2 cheaper to get started.
 Alpha Futures charges $79/mo (monthly subscription) plus a $149 activation fee.
-Trade Day charges $125/mo (monthly subscription) plus a $139 activation fee.
+Trade Day charges $87/mo (monthly subscription) plus a $139 activation fee.
+Trade Day currently has an active promotion which may further reduce cost.

 Trade Day gets you funded faster, with an estimated ~35 days to first payout (5d eval + 30d processing).
 Consistency rules also affect pacing: Alpha Futures caps your best day at 50% of total profit, while Trade Day caps at 30% — a looser rule means you may need fewer trading days in practice.